spryker/spryker-docs/docs/marketplace/user/features/202108.0/marketplace-merchant-feature-overview/main-merchant-concept.md

 template: concept-topic-template
 ---

 The Spryker Marketplace platform offers sales opportunities to everyone.
-To help support the [Enterprise Marketplace](/docs/marketplace/user/intro-to-the-spryker-marketplace/marketplace-concept.html) model, not only the 3rd party merchants but also the company-owner of the Marketplace store can sell their products and offers online.
-We call this company the **main merchant**.
+To help support the [Enterprise Marketplace](/docs/marketplace/user/intro-to-the-spryker-marketplace/marketplace-concept.html) model, not only the 3rd party merchants but also the company owner of the Marketplace store can sell their products and offers online.
+We call this company the *main merchant*.

 Thus, the main merchant acts as a common [marketplace merchant](/docs/marketplace/user/features/{{page.version}}/marketplace-merchant-feature-overview/marketplace-merchant-feature-overview.html) having all its characteristics.